AdventOfCode2022-Massey/advent-of-code-2022/README.md

 * Illustrate the use of Rust in problem-solving.

-As always I expect to learn some Rust and a little bit of software engineering I should already have known writing these.
+As always we expect to learn some Rust and a little bit of software engineering we should already have known writing these.

 ## Infrastructure